AnshKetchum/resumeop/README.md

 ### Making Edits to your Resume
 1. Open up `resume_int.json` (the intermediate resume), and make the modifications you'd like to make.
-2. Regenerate the resume with `rendercv render resume_int.json`
+2. Regenerate the resume with `rendercv render resume_int.json` or, more conveniently `make edit`

+### Making Edits to your Cover Letter
+Make sure you run the entire workflow once before attempting to edit the cover letter.

+1. Open up the `cover_letters` folder.
+This will contain all of the information that is used to craft a crisp letter.
+2. Edit `info.json` with the proper company details
+3. Regenerate the resume with `make edit-cover`

 ### Common Errors
 ```